 Historically, Lily Point was a summer fishing encampment for several Coast Salish tribes who used reef nets to fish the sockeye run.
 Later, the Alaska Packers Association Cannery built giant fish traps off the Lily Point reef, canning millions of salmon until the traps were outlawed in 1934.

 In the southwest corner, Lighthouse Marine Park offers camping and picnicking.
 When the salmon are running, it’s a popular fishing spot for more than just people; harbor seals and the local pod of southern resident Orcas also stop to fill their bellies.
-Whale watchers tend to have better chances of spotting an Orca in mid-afternoon but the local park ranger will be happy to tell you when they tend to visit recently.
-Sitting next to the main trail is a sunsweep, one of three sculptures placed along the US/Canada border, of which the western anchor point is located here at Lighthouse Marine Park.
+Whale watchers tend to have better chances of spotting an Orca in mid-afternoon, but the local park ranger will be happy to tell you when they tend to visit recently.
+Sitting next to the main trail is a sun sweep arch, one of three sculptures by artist David Barr placed along the US/Canada border, of which the western anchor point is located at Lighthouse Marine Park.
+There is an eastern sun sweep arch on Campobella Island with a keystone element in Lake of the Woods, Minnesota.

 The sigh Point Roberts inspires in visitors is a gift that keeps on giving – inhale that luxuriously fresh sea air, and let the sigh take over again and again.